 Skyline Drive Milepost: 50.7

-From the Previous Site on the Skyline Drive Loop of VBWT:
+To the Dark Hollow Falls Parking Area, from the Previous Site on the Skyline Drive Loop of VBWT:

 From the Limberlost Trail in Shenandoah National Park, continue south on Skyline Drive 7.6 miles to parking area on the left.
 The trail is across the street from and slightly north of the Harry F. Byrd, Sr. Visitor Center.